Search This Blog

 Avengers Academy (AvAc for short)

-But it's merely exploited (in fact the first time ever you saw him show remorses was in Immortal Hulk 50 so after almost 60 years or writing) so I love him for that too.
+But it's merely exploited (the first time ever you saw him show remorses was in Immortal Hulk 50 so after almost 60 years or writing) but I love him for that too.

 2) "He's just like me fr"

-And you also need people like you to understand yourself.
-And that's probably why I love Sam so much.
+You also need people like you to understand yourself.
+And that's part of why I love Sam so much.

 Some people don't understand how you can love a villain and even projecting yourself in them because, y'know, they're villains.

 It's weird having to say "of course I don't agree to the mass murdering part and their evil shenanigans" because it should be common sense, having a fictional character killing a bunch of nameless fictional PNJ isn't the same has having a real person doing real shit.
-That's probably why the villain in the MCU She-Hulk show was so lame to men and so terrifying to women.
+That's why the villain in the MCU She-Hulk show was so lame to men and so terrifying to women.
 Because for men revenge porn isn't real and "revenge porn is not nearly as horrible as Thanos snapping his fingers and killing off 50% of life" but for women a dude leaking your nudes is way more realistic than some purple guy destroying half the universe through a snap, it's something that can really happen to them, they can project themself through Jen's horror and that makes it way more terrifying, because unlike the purple alien it can happen to them.
+That's why nobody like that guy, 'cause he's too real for some and not fictional enough for others.
+Sounds like the same thing but it's not 'cause in a case you can't love him 'cause it's something too real that can happen to you and there's nothing appealing about suffering an incels and in the other you can't like him 'cause what he does look boring for you who never had to fear that.

-We can't project ourself in the mass murdering part of some green guy with a giant forehead throwing a gamma bomb on a fictional city because it's just way too unrealistic so that's really not we would care about this character.
+We can't project ourself in the mass murdering part of some green guy with a giant forehead throwing a gamma bomb on a fictional city because it's just way too unrealistic so that's really not why we would care about this character.
 That's why I said earlier that these villains allow us to burn down the World and express our anger.
-It's like drowning your Sims character for fun, beheading your Barbie doll, we all did this and we didn't end up being murderers.
+It's like drowning your Sims character for fun, beheading your Barbie doll, randomly killing pnj in games, watching or reading or writing horror and murders.
+We all did this and we didn't end up being murderers.

 People who are into characters with toxic traits often joke about "this is the love of my life but I would rather die than spending 2min in the same room".